szymon-baranczyk/anarchist-overlay/README.md

   typingTime?: number, // how long (in seconds) does the typing animation take per one line delay?: number, // how long (in seconds) does the typing animation pause before next line is typed blackBars?: boolean, // should black bars on top and bottom be rendered
-  lines: { text: string, fontSize?: string }[] // list of lines to be rendered };
+  lines: { text: string, fontSize?: string }[], // list of lines to be rendered glitchEffect?: { time: number } | false; // adds a glitch effect.
+Should contain object with information how long should animation loop take
+};
 ```